kubeflow/spark-operator/docs/quick-start-guide.md

 The Kubernetes Operator for "Apache Spark comes with an optional mutating admission webhook for customizing Spark driver and executor pods based on the specification in `SparkApplication` objects, e.g., mounting user-specified ConfigMaps and volumes, and setting pod affinity/anti-affinity.

 The webhook requires a X509 certificate for TLS for pod admission requests and responses between the Kubernetes API server and the webhook server running inside the operator.
-For that, the certificate and key files must be accessible by the webhook server and a Kubernetes secret can be used to store the files.
+For that, the certificate and key files must be accessible by the webhook server.

-The operator ships with a tool at `hack/gencerts.sh` for generating the CA and server certificate and putting the certificate and key files into a secret.
-Running `hack/gencerts.sh` will generate a CA certificate and a certificate for the webhook server signed by the CA, and create a secret named `spark-webhook-certs` in namespace `sparkoperator`.
-This secret will be mounted into the operator pod.
+The Spark Operator ships with a tool at `hack/gencerts.sh` for generating the CA and server certificate and putting the certificate and key files into a secret named `spark-webhook-certs` in namespace `sparkoperator`.
+This secret will be mounted into the Spark Operator pod.

-With the secret storing the certificate and key files available, run the following command to install the operatorr with the mutating admission webhook:
+Run the following command to create secret with certificate and key files using Batch Job, and install the Spark Operator Deployment with the mutating admission webhook:

 ```bash
 $ kubectl apply -f manifest/spark-operator-with-webhook.yaml